SatelliteShorelines/CoastSeg/docs/getting-started.md

 ![load_rois_then_transects_on_map_demo](https://github.com/Doodleverse/CoastSeg/assets/61564689/d53154b0-7a63-470f-91ec-dabdf7d4a100)

 - Make sure there are transects inside the ROI you have selected otherwise you won't be able to extract shorelines

+- If there isn't a reference shoreline or any transects available for your site check out the guide on how to upload your own [here](https://satelliteshorelines.github.io/CoastSeg/how-to-upload-features/)

 **6.Modify the Settings**